This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 Below is my actual calendar from this past week.
 It looks intense, but having my calendar looking like this actually makes me feel less overwhelmed.
 Notice how on the left side of the screen, I have a handful of different calendars.
 I customized my calendars so I have all parts of my life covered.
 The different colors really help differentiate everything.
 That’s important when the events are placed back to back to back!

-PRO TIP: In addition to my own calendars, I also have one dedicated to my husband, John.
+PRO TIP: In addition to my own calendars, I also have one dedicated to my partner.
 He doesn’t use Google Calendar, so I use it on my own to keep track of stuff he has to do.
 But if he did use Google Calendar, we could actually share that calendar between us so we can both always see what’s happening with “family” stuff.

 SET UP NOTIFICATION SETTINGS INDIVIDUALLY